The Dark Goddess is a potent feminine force that takes many different forms around the world.

 - Light = pure, innocent, holy, clean, healthy, ordered…

-- and dark = impure, contaminated, demonic, dirty, dangerous, chaotic, messy crazy…
+- Dark = impure, contaminated, demonic, dirty, dangerous, chaotic, messy crazy…

 It’s all the parts of life that we don’t want to look at (and if you do?
 Then there must be something wrong with you, heathen…)